Official State of Rhode Island website

 For more information on the Americans with Disabilities Act, visit the Department of Justice’s ADA Homepage at www.ada.gov.

-RIOER has adopted an internal grievance procedure to address complaints alleging actions prohibited by the American with Disabilities Act (ADA) of 1990 an/or Section 504 of the Rehabilitation Act of 1973 in order to provide a prompt and equitable resolution of said complaints.
+RIOER has adopted an internal grievance procedure to address complaints alleging actions prohibited by the ADA and/or Section 504 of the Rehabilitation Act of 1973 in order to provide a prompt and equitable resolution of said complaints.

 Complaint Process